rzs/ticcr/README.md

 # ticcr

-CLI command that currently allow you to fetch crypto currency prices from Polinex and Bittrex.
+CLI command that currently allow you to fetch crypto currency prices from Binance, Polinex and Bittrex.

 ## Installation
 In order to ensure global access to command install using the -g (global) flag: